Updated June 2, 2026

 Traditional ghostwriting operates on an interview-then-draft model: a writer talks to the executive, transcribes key points, and produces a first draft.
 The problem is that a 30-minute interview captures maybe 20% of what an executive actually knows about a topic.
 The draft that comes back reflects that 20% — often padded to length, smoothed into generic prose, and lacking the specific friction and contrarian edge that made the executive's take worth reading.

-The executive then spends more time editing than the interview took.
-What was billed as a time-saving service becomes a time-shifting one.
-Time-to-Edit measures that gap honestly.
-A system with genuine near-zero Time-to-Edit produces drafts that already contain the right level of specificity, the right voice calibration, and the right editorial tension — because the context engineering happened before the draft was written, not as a post-hoc correction.
+The executive then often spends more time editing than the interview took.
+What was billed as a time-saving service can become a time-shifting one.
+Time-to-edit measures that gap honestly.
+A strong process produces drafts that already contain the right level of specificity, voice calibration, and editorial tension — because the thinking about voice and angle happened before the draft was written, not as a post-hoc correction.

-Phantom IQ's approach starts with deep context capture — not a 30-minute call, but a structured model of the executive's voice: the phrases they use under pressure, the examples they reach for, the arguments they find genuinely compelling versus the ones they find professionally obligatory.
-This model is built once and refined continuously.
-It's what transforms AI drafting from a generic text generator into something that reads like the executive on a good day.
+Lower edit time tends to start with deeper context capture — not a single short call, but a richer understanding of the executive's voice: the phrases they reach for, the examples they use, the arguments they find genuinely compelling versus the ones they find professionally obligatory.
+When that understanding is built up and refined over time, drafting becomes less of a generic text exercise and more like capturing the executive on a good day.

-Context Engineers — the humans behind the prompt — hold the editorial standard.
-They review every draft before the executive ever sees it, checking for voice drift, factual slippage, and angle integrity.
-By the time the executive receives the draft, the heavy-lift quality control has already run.
-Time-to-Edit drops because the draft is already close to done, not because the executive is being asked to lower their standards.
+An editorial review step also matters.
+When drafts are checked for voice drift, factual slippage, and angle integrity before the executive ever sees them, much of the heavy-lift quality control has already run.
+Edit time drops because the draft is already close to done, not because the executive is being asked to lower their standards.